Frequently Asked Questions

 Many questions get asked by visitors to the church, newcomers in town, and friends and neighbors of our members.
 We have compiled these into the Top Ten Questions about the church.

 How do I become a Christian and a member of the church?

 You become a Christian by believing in Jesus Christ as God’s Son and your Lord, and by publicly acknowledging that; you become a Disciple by being a Christian and baptized.
 We’ll be glad to help with both!

 For more answers or information, please visit or contact us today!

 Address: 201 South Main Street, Paris IL 61944

 What time is your Sunday worship service?

-We meet with God at 9:00 AM & 5:00 PM each Sunday.
+We meet with God each Sunday morning.
 Sometimes, we do different things, but there is always time for each other – and for God.

 What are worship services like?

 We do lots of different things during worship services, so it’s not too boring … but in a regular order, so it’s familiar.